ToasterLab/formdump/README.md

 # formdump

 dumps form field input into a CSV and optionally to a Microsoft Forms spreadsheet

 ## Development

+You need [Leiningen](https://leiningen.org/) and Java/OpenJDK installed.

 ```bash
 lein ring server
 ```

 ## Deployment

+Note that data is written to `./data.csv`.

 ### Docker